29 Jan 2015 by Olga Brighton

-Driving and transport in Japan can be a little bit weird for people just arriving.
+Driving in Japan can be a little bit weird for people just arriving.
 Expats shouldn’t expect the usual methods of transportation, especially if you are coming from the United States where just about everyone has to get around with a private car.
 With that in mind, here are a few things regarding transportation in Japan that may prove useful to expats moving to the country.

 When you initially arrive you will have to use an International Driving Permit.
 You can get this from your country of origin.
 This driving permit is valid for one year but after that you will need to transfer and get a Japanese driver’s licence.
 Countries where the driving lane is on the left will have no issue getting a licence transfer but people from a country where they drive on the right will need to undergo a written and practical driving test first.

 That being said, not a lot of places will force you to use a car.
 Cities like Tokyo are so condensed that driving can be a nuisance instead of a benefit.
 That’s why people use public transportation more often than not.

 Driving laws are also stricter in Japan.
 You will be required to have warning triangles and a flare in your vehicle at all times, as well as your vehicle inspection certificate.
 The blood-alcohol limit for drunk driving is absolute zero and even a passenger could get penalised for allowing a drunken driver to sit behind the wheel.

 Read also: Transport in Ireland: How to Get Around

 Just about everyone walks or travels on two wheels, whether on bikes or scooters.
 Scooters still count as bikes but you will need a special license for those.
 Luckily, just about every building, park, and public facility has a large parking spot for bicycles.

 Walking is also an important mode of transportation in Japan.
 If you can’t get there by bike then you will most likely get there on foot.
 As a matter of fact, most roads are doubled in width just to accommodate the number of pedestrians walking to and fro within the city.